This article was originally published in Sept, 2017 and was updated Aug, 2023.

 What can we do?

 It’s no secret that lowering levels of atmospheric carbon is a *hot* topic (pun intended).
-As with most things in life, there are two main ways to fix a problem.
-The first, and safest option, is to avoid the situations that cause it in the first place.
+As with most things in life, there are more than one way to fix a problem.
+The first and safest option is to avoid the situations that cause it in the first place.
 The second is to revert what’s already been done.
-When you apply this thinking to carbon emissions, it means you can either lower your carbon footprint, or offset it.
+When you apply this thinking to carbon emissions, it means you can either lower your carbon footprint or offset it.

-On the personal level, there are many ways to lower your impact.
-Bike to work (make your commute easier here), eat less meat, buy less stuff, the list goes on and on.
-If you’re interested in seeing what your carbon footprint is, and ways to lower it, take a quiz using a carbon footprint calculator.
+On a personal level, there are many ways to lower your impact.
+You can bike to work, eat less meat, buy less stuff, the list goes on and on.
+If you’re interested in seeing what your carbon footprint is and finding other ways to lower it, you can take a quiz using a carbon footprint calculator.

 When companies get involved, the impact gets even bigger.
 Powering factories through renewable energy, reducing transport between different steps of production, and sourcing materials that aren’t made from petroleum are all awesome ways companies are making changes in their footprint.
 If you nerd out on companies doing cool things (like we do), check out some of our brands and their stories here!